codesbyhussain/adml/README.md

 This project was also my first application of YOLO-based image segmentation and geospatial data processing, providing valuable experience working with Earth Observation data formats.

 ### Results
-My current submission model, as of **September 24th 2025**, places in the top 10 of 271 competitors on Solafune leaderboard, against the assesment criteria of >75% mean IoU on the validation dataset.
+My current submission model, as of **September 24th 2025**, places in the top 10 of 271 competitors on [Solafune leaderboard](https://solafune.com/competitions/26ff758c-7422-4cd1-bfe0-daecfc40db70?modal=%22%22&menu=lb&tab=public), against the assesment criteria of >75% mean IoU on the prediction dataset.

 ### Lessons Learned
 - Importance of label formatting and format conversion (COCO ↔ YOLO)